 Sometimes I think the frittata needs a sauce and other times I eat it without.
 A simple garlic mayonnaise is an easy accompaniment.
 I use avocado mayonnaise and mix it with a little lemon, olive oil, and garlic.
 Super easy, but any mayonnaise will work.

-If you like a super veggie filled egg dish with aromatic saffron to boost your feelings of joy and appreciation, join me in making this dish.
+If you like a super veggie filled egg dish with aromatic saffron to nourish your body and boost your feelings of joy and appreciation, join me in making this dish.

 - 1 medium or 2 small Yukon Gold potatoes*